-Bladder problems in cats
+Bladder Problems in Cats

-A cat’s urinary system can have inflammation, or suffer from a build-up of minerals in the bladder.
-These minerals can eventually crystallize and then build and join to form stones, which can irritate the urinary system and block the passage of urine.
-Older cats with frequent urination can also suffer from chronic kidney disease or other systemic illnesses.
+The Causes of Bladder Problems in CatsA cat’s urinary system can become inflamed or suffer from a build-up of minerals in the bladder.
+These minerals can eventually crystallize together to form 'stones'.
+Bladder stones, also called uroliths, can irritate the urinary system and block the passage of urine.
+Older cats that pee more frequently can also suffer from chronic kidney disease or other systemic illnesses.